 The expectation was that Joint UN-Arab League Envoy, Kofi Annan, would be able to provide further information from the UNSMIS Observer mission when he came to speak with the Security Council on June 7.
-It was anticipated that Annan's presentation would help to clarify the facts of the massacre.2 spoke at the informal GA meeting even though there had not yet been any adequate investigation into facts of the situation.3 Also, there were claims of a new massacre.
+It was anticipated that Annan's presentation would help to clarify the facts of the massacre.2 new information from such an investigation, UN Secretary General Ban Ki-moon and several of the other speakers at the informal General Assembly (GA) meeting put the responsibility for the Houla Massacre on the Assad government.
+This was also the dominant response of the nations that spoke at the informal GA meeting even though there had not yet been any adequate investigation into facts of the situation.3 Also, there were claims of a new massacre.